-In general, a \emph{constraint} $c \in C$ can be described as a pair $c = (T_c, \Theta_c)$, where $T_c \subseteq S$ is the \emph{scope} of the constraint and $\Theta_c$ is a set of functions from $T_c$ to $U$ which specifies those assignments of steps in $T_c$ to users in $U$ that satisfy the constraint (authorisations disregarded).
+In the WSP, we are given a set $U$ of $n$ \emph{users}, a set $S$ of $k$ \emph{steps}, a set $\mathcal{A} = \set{A(u) \subseteq S : u \in U}$ of \emph{authorisation lists}, and a set $C$ of \emph{(workflow) constraints}.
+In general, a \emph{constraint} $c \in C$ can be described as a pair $c = (T_c, \Theta_c)$, where $T_c \subseteq S$ is the \emph{scope} of the constraint and $\Theta_c$ is a set of functions from $T_c$ to $U$ which specifies those assignments of steps in $T_c$ to users in $U$ that satisfy the constraint (authorisations are disregarded).

-If $W = (S, U, \mathcal{A}, C)$ is the \emph{workflow} and $T \subseteq S$ is a set of steps then we say that a function $\pi : T \rightarrow U$ is a \emph{plan}.
-A plan is called \begin{itemize} \item \emph{authorised} if $\pi^{-1}(u) \subseteq A(u)$ for all $u \in U$ (each user is authorised to the steps they are assigned), and \item \emph{eligible} if for all $c \in C$ such that $T_c \subseteq T$, $\pi|_{T_c} \in \Theta_c$ (every constraint with scope contained in $T$ is satisfied). \end{itemize} A plan that is both authorised and eligible is called \emph{valid plan}.
-If $T = S$ then the plan is \emph{complete}.
+If $W = (S, U, \mathcal{A}, C)$ is the \emph{workflow} and $T \subseteq S$ is a set of steps, then we say that a function $\pi : T \rightarrow U$ is a \emph{plan}.
+A plan is called \emph{authorised} if $\pi^{-1}(u) \subseteq A(u)$ for all $u \in U$ (each user is authorised to the steps they are assigned), and \emph{eligible} if for all $c \in C$ such that $T_c \subseteq T$, $\pi|_{T_c} \in \Theta_c$ (every constraint with scope contained in $T$ is satisfied).
+A plan that is both authorised and eligible is called a \emph{valid plan}.
+If $T = S$, then the plan is \emph{complete}.
 A workflow $W$ is \emph{satisfiable} if and only if there exists a complete valid plan.

-Consider an example of a WSP instance with UI constraints on Figure~\ref{fig:wsp-example}.
-In this particular instance it includes just two types of constraints: ``equals'', defined for a scope of two steps, that requires those two steps to be assigned the same user; and ``not-equals'', also defined for a scope of two steps, that requires those two steps to be assigned different users.
+Consider an example of a WSP instance with UI constraints in Figure~\ref{fig:wsp-example}.
+This particular instance includes just two types of constraints: ``equals'', defined for a scope of two steps, that requires those two steps to be assigned the same user; and ``not-equals'', also defined for a scope of two steps, that requires those two steps to be assigned different users.
 Then the following are three examples of complete plans for this instance:

-The existence of a valid plan (\ref{eq:valid-plat-example}) implies that this instance is satisfiable.
+The existence of a valid complete plan (\ref{eq:valid-plat-example}) implies that this instance is satisfiable.